-A morality clause, or morals clause, is a contract provision that an organization negotiates to require a prospective employee to adhere to certain behavioral standards during the life of the employee’s contract.
-A morality clause can be viewed as a type of contingent contract, a common means of managing uncertainty by specifying what will happen if various scenarios unfold—in this case, a worst-case scenario.
-An actor may be optimistic that he will maintain his clean-cut image; if a film studio isn’t quite as sure, a morality clause can give the studio the ability to end the relationship prematurely.
-The actor should take the gamble if he’s truly confident his behavior will be above reproach.
+A morality clause, or morals clause, is a provision reached in an employment contract negotiation that requires a prospective employee to adhere to certain behavioral standards during the life of the employee’s contract.
+A morality clause can be viewed as a type of contingent contract, a common means of managing uncertainty by specifying what will happen if various scenarios unfold.

-Today, organizations often ask entertainers, financial executives, athletes, and other individuals whose unanticipated behavior could expose it to significant financial loss to sign a morality clause.
-If the person fails to live up to specified standards, the company has the right to nullify the contract, end the business relationship, and cease paying the individual.
+Today, organizations often ask entertainers, financial executives, athletes, and others whose unanticipated behavior could expose them to significant financial loss to sign a morality clause.
+If the person fails to live up to the contract, the company has the right to nullify it, end the business relationship, and cease paying the individual.

 Clawing back from a scandal

-To avoid this trap, Wheeler encourages us to look at the process of negotiating terms and conditions as “one of mutual learning in which parties anticipate problems before resources are wasted or tempers flare.”
-For hiring organizations, that means taking time to get to know job candidates and investigating any red flags before negotiating contract terms.
-The information you acquire might lead you to decide not to hire someone or to demand a broad morality clause.
+- Prioritize learning over haggling.
+Take time to get to know job candidates and investigate any red flags before negotiating contract terms.
+The information you acquire might lead you to decide not to hire someone or to demand a broad morality clause, as CNN apparently does.
 In any contingent contract, you can negotiate stronger protections by considering what information the other party has that you don’t—and work to reduce this asymmetry.

-2. Prepare for conflict.
-When conflicts arise between parties to a contract, often it’s because they interpret vague terms, such as “moral turpitude,” differently.
-That doesn’t mean you need to pay your lawyers to spell out every possible scenario that could unfold, but it does mean you should include a dispute resolution clause in your contract.
+- Prepare for conflict.
+When conflicts arise between contracting parties, often it’s because they interpret vague terms, such as “moral turpitude,” differently.
+That doesn’t mean your lawyers need to spell out every possible scenario that could unfold, but it doesmean you should include a dispute-resolution clause in your contract.
 For example, parties might promise to make a good-faith effort to resolve any dispute that arises through mediation or arbitration before filing a lawsuit.

-3. Diffuse your risk.
-You can also try to minimize fallout from a counterpart’s unanticipated behavior by reducing your financial reliance on him or her.
-Zarriello proposes several ways to do so in the context of employment contracts.
-First, rather than offering an employee a large signing bonus, you might negotiate to pay it to him or her in increments over time; you might also offer a series of well-calibrated financial incentives to motivate the employee to perform well through the life of the contract.
+- Diffuse your risk.
+You can also try to minimize fallout from a counterpart’s unanticipated behavior by reducing your financial reliance on them.
+Zarriello proposes several ways to do so in the context of employment contract negotiation.
+First, rather than offering an employee a large signing bonus, you might negotiate to pay the bonus in increments over time.
 Second, you can negotiate shorter employment contracts and the right to renegotiate them.
-Third, in some contexts, rather than pursuing a small number of top candidates, it might be preferable to negotiate deals with multiple midlevel candidates to reduce the risk of a single large loss due to the behavior of one employee.
+Third, in some contexts, it might be preferable to negotiate deals with multiple midlevel employees to reduce the risk of a single large loss due to the behavior of one employee.